civetweb/civetweb/README.md

 Support
 -------

 This project is very easy to install and use.
 Please read the [documentation](https://github.com/civetweb/civetweb/blob/master/docs/) and have a look at the [examples](https://github.com/civetweb/civetweb/blob/master/examples/).

+Recent questions and discussions usually use [GitHub issues](https://github.com/civetweb/civetweb/issues).
-Some information may be found on the [mailing list](https://groups.google.com/d/forum/civetweb), However, since questions and discussions moved to [GitHub issues](https://github.com/civetweb/civetweb/issues), information there may be out of date.
+Some old information may be found on the [mailing list](https://groups.google.com/d/forum/civetweb), but this information may be outdated.

 Note: We do not take any liability or warranty for any linked contents.
 Visit these pages and try the community support suggestions at your own risk.
 Any link provided in this project (including source and documentation) is provided in the hope that this information will be helpful.